gracecheah000/HwangMarket/README.md

 # HwangMarket

+## IMPT notes:

+After updating your contracts, remember to update the contract address in frontend/util/interact.js and also run the helper script with `python3 helper.py` in the root to move the newly compiled contract's ABI to be referenced, otherwise you would still be working with the old contract ABI.

 ## Truffle & Ganache

 Truffle - a development environment utilizing the EVM (Ethereum Virtual Machine) as a basis.